barryvdh/laravel-debugbar/readme.md

 ### Laravel without auto-discovery:

-If you don't use auto-discovery, add the ServiceProvider to the providers array in config/app.php
+If you don't use auto-discovery, add the ServiceProvider to the providers list.
+For Laravel 11 or newer, add the ServiceProvider in bootstrap/providers.php.
+For Laravel 10 or older, add the ServiceProvider in config/app.php.

 ```php
 Barryvdh\Debugbar\ServiceProvider::class,